philippschulte/fastly-promises/README.md

 The FastlyError class describes the most common errors that can occur when working with the Fastly API.
 Using `error.status`, the underlying HTTP status code can be retrieved.
 Known error status codes include:
-- 400: attempting to activate invalid VCL
+- 400: attempting to activate invalid VCL.
-- 401: invalid credentials
+- 401: invalid credentials.
-- 404: resource not found
+- 404: resource not found.
-- 409: confict when trying to POST a resource that already exists
+- 409: confict when trying to POST a resource that already exists.
-- 422: attempting to modify a service config that is not checked out
+- 422: attempting to modify a service config that is not checked out.
-- 429: rate limit exceeded, try again later
+- 429: rate limit exceeded, try again later.

 **Kind**: global typedef
 **Properties**